Fusion1013/AvasarVault/Major Locations/Elisus/Preᴙ/Preᴙ Overview.md

 # Factions
 Various factions have their roots in Preᴙ.
 ## Noble Houses
 Preᴙ is home to a lot of powerful Noble Houses.
 Together they hold power over Preᴙ, with members placed within the various branches of government and other positions of power.
+The current ruling house is [[House Dorofei]].
 ```dataview
 LIST
 FROM #noblehouse